frankiej60/Bike-Purchases-excel-cleaning-dashboard/README.md

 ---
 ### Data source
 ---
 The primary data used for the preprocessig is the excelprojects.xlsx file, containing detailed information about customers.
 The dataset includes various demographic and personal details of the customers.
-Below is an outline of the key steps and methodologies employed in this project.
+Find an outline of the methodologies employed in this project below.

 ### Dataset overview
 ---